GonoyaPedrus/RSPL/README.md

 •	Un système de recommandation de joueurs fonctionnel pour la Fantasy Premier League.
 •	Documentation complète, y compris le code source, les explications des modèles et les résultats des tests.
 •	Présentation finale du projet.

+## Rules
+points are updated from real games every week
+You'll start the game with 100 Milions $ to create a team you have to peak 15 players : 2 goals keeper, 5 defenders, 5 middle fielders, 3 forwarders You can't select more than 3 players from the same teams only 11 of your player will "play" each week

+Datas from